ricardoquecria/caule-themes-pack-1/README.md

-Created by Ricardo Correia for the Home Assistant Brasil community.
+Created by Ricardo Correia for the Home Assistant BraZil community.
 * 10 modern colors;
 * 4 categories of styles;
    - Black Glass